Things To Do in the North Shore Area

 Hartley Nature Center

 The Hartley Nature Center is dedicated to educating all people on our environment.
+The 640 acre park in the Woodland neighborhood connects visitors with the very best of outdoor adventure.
 They have constructed a state-of-the-art “Green” building at this park and sponsor events, snowshoeing, skating and more.
 (218) 724-6735

 Duluth Air Show

 The Duluth Air show is the largest air show in Minnesota with exhibits, fun activities and the best aerial performers.
 Ask the innkeepers about the hidden spots to watch the show in the sky!
-Duluth Bayfront Festival Park is the location of the Duluth Hot Air Balloon Festival.
+Duluth Bayfront Festival Park is the location of the Duluth Hot Air Balloon Festival scheduled for September 18-19-20, 2015.
 Hot air balloons will descend on Duluth, Minnesota and it’s really a great sight.
 Make your plans to be with us for this one-of-a-kind event!
-For more information see www.DuluthBalloonFestival.com
+For more information see www.kernz.com

 Glensheen Historic Estate